hmcts/darts-gateway/README.md

 ### Prerequisites

-For this project to build successfully you need the darts open api artifact in the local maven repository.
+For this project to build successfully and run against the local darts api code you need the darts open api artifact in the local maven repository.
 To do this then follow these steps:-

 1) Checkout https://github.com/hmcts/darts-api